CC-Assignment-team-1/backendService/README.md

 - This sample uses `scan()` which can be expensive on large tables—use `query()` with a partition key and pagination for production-ready code.
 - For local testing without AWS, `localstack` can be used (not included here).

+## Deploying to EC2

+We include a `deploy/` folder with a cloud-init script and helper steps to run this app on an inexpensive EC2 instance (e.g., `t2.micro` or `t4g.micro`).
+See `deploy/README_DEPLOY.md` for step-by-step instructions and the `deploy/cloud-init.sh` and `deploy/ec2_launch.ps1` helpers.

+Quick test flow with CSV credentials (simple):

+- If you have an AWS credentials CSV containing `Access key ID` and `Secret access key`, you can use those by setting the credentials in the PowerShell helper `deploy/ec2_launch.ps1` before launching an instance.
+Set `$AwsAccessKey` and `$AwsSecret` in the script (example values) and run the script.
+It will embed the credentials into the cloud-init script so the instance writes them to `/opt/backendService/.env`, which `boto3` will use.

+This approach is intended for quick tests and demos only; storing credentials in user-data and instance files is insecure for long-term use.
+For production, prefer an IAM instance profile.

 ---

 If you'd like, I can also add unit tests, a Dockerfile, and CI config to run the app on pull requests.
 Let me know which extras you want next.